ecmwf/metview-python/docs/api/icon/ecfs.rst

     .. container:: rightside

 		Retrieves files from ECFS (European Centre File Store).

-		.. warning:: Only available and intented to be used at ECMWF.
+		.. warning:: :func:`ecfs` is only available and intended to be used at ECMWF.

 		.. note:: This function performs the same task as the `Ecfs <https://confluence.ecmwf.int/display/METV/ecfs>`_ icon in Metview’s user interface.
 It accepts its parameters as keyword arguments, described below.

 .. py:function:: ecfs(**kwargs)